Coronavirus latest: French President Macron says 'we are at war' as he orders lockdown | DW | 16.03.2020

 20:39 US President Donald Trump has warned Americans that the country "may be" heading for a recession and a struggle against the coronavirus pandemic that could last for months.

-"If we do a really good job... people are talking about July, August," he told reporters, saying he might ask the military to help build temporary hospitals to tackle rising numbers of sick.
+"If we do a really good job... people are talking about July, August," he told reporters, saying he might ask the military to help build temporary hospitals to tackle rising numbers of sick people.

-"We will rally together as one nation and we will defeat the virus,'' Trump said.
-"We can turn the corner and turn it quickly."

 20:35 The Germany's DAX, on the Frankfurt stock exchange, closed on Monday at 8742 points, shedding 5.31%.